ghuiber/AmashDocs/index.Rmd

 ## Some questions you might ask

-1. OK, so No votes collected more from defense interests than Yes votes did.
-So what?
+1. So what if No votes collected more from defense interests than Yes votes did?
 Do US representatives really respond to funding from special interests?
-1. If it turns out that they do, could you get an idea of how much might do the job?
+1. If they do, is there a way to get an idea of how much might do the job?
 3. Could you use the recipe for pricing votes on other issues where interested parties might be curious?

 ---